A Figure from the Common Lot

 Serrigny ushered Broughton and Honoré down the passageway, leading them into a closet that might ordinarily have served for a storeroom, but was made up as a bedchamber.
 Compact in furnishings, it held a narrow cot, dressed with a quilt and white counterpane, pushed tight against the outer wall.
-Light fell across the rug from a high, square window.
-This rug had been excellent in its day, its hues the amber and aqua of an evening sky, the fashion of long ago.
-A chair sat angled before a writing desk snugged between cot and divan; this last pressing the interior wall, its velvet the color of tobacco, its seat polished flat from wear.
+Light fell across a rug from a high, square window.
+The rug had been excellent in its day, carrying still the amber and aqua of an evening sky, the fashion of long ago.
+A chair sat angled before a writing desk pinioned between cot and divan; this, in velvet the color of tobacco, seat polished flat from wear, pressed the interior wall,

 Honoré entered looking about for some evidence of Serrigny’s visitor.